Zhenan Bao: Career

-Research activities
+Research

 Bao and her team of researchers at Stanford University have several current projects in her research group as of 2022.
 Utilizing a “newly created printing method”, Bao and her team have developed skin-like integrated circuits.
 This new material can be used for “on-skin sensors, body-scale networks and implantable bioelectronics.”
 The process used for developing these materials is known as photolithography which, when combined with novel photochemistries can generate the flexible materials.

 In conjunction with Karl Deisseroth, Bao has developed biocompatible polymers that can be used to “modulate the properties of target cells”.
 These cell-modulating biocompatible polymers alter certain properties of neurons and can either inhibit or boost neuronal firing.
 This technology can be used as a tool for exploration to better understand diseases such as multiple sclerosis.